dphadtare/ai-context-commit-tools-package/README.md

 **Q: I want to disable auto-merge**
 - **A**: Remove the `gh pr merge --auto` line from the workflow file manually

+**Q: Auto-merge fails with "unknown flag: --json" error**
+- **A**: Your GitHub CLI version may be older.
+The workflow will still create PRs successfully, you can:
+  - Enable auto-merge manually in the GitHub UI
+  - Update GitHub CLI: `gh auth refresh && gh release download`
+  - Or simply approve and merge PRs manually

 ### Git Hooks

 Automatic commit message generation via Husky: